 Paul Shoback, Verizon Wireless

-The process is vital in ensuring building mechanical, electrical, security, fire protection and fire suppression systems are operational 7 x 24 while maintaining their nationwide network of data centers.
-We will review their functional performance test procedures along with the method of procedure (MOP) process that the commissioning provider and construction team is involved in.
-Verification and monitoring provide a constant update for energy savings and maintaining a low power usage effectiveness (PUE).
-This interactive session will cover situational commissioning, construction, and dealing with issues in a critical environment, and the speakers will also discuss VzW’s expectations of commissioning in the future.
+The session discusses commissioning of Verizon Wireless’ Network Equipment Center buildings, with particular attention to VzW’s strict commissioning standards, functional test procedures and method of procedure (MOP) to ensure their nationwide data center network is operational 24/7.
+Verification and monitoring provide constant updates for energy savings and maintaining a good power usage effectiveness (PUE).
+This interactive session will cover situational commissioning, construction, and dealing with issues in a critical environment, as well as VzW’s expectations of commissioning in the future.

 Make OPRs Great Again